Aditya22112303/CIA1/README.md

     conn.close()
 ```

-User-Defined Function to create a ledger.
+User-Defined Function to create a ledger.The table created will have a standard format of an Accounting Ledger.
 ```python
      def create_table(name, db):
     conn = sqlite3.connect(db)